backstage/backstage/docs/api/utility-apis.md

 The current method for connecting Utility API providers and consumers is via the React tree using an `ApiProvider`, which is added to the `AppProvider` of the `App`.
-In the future there may potentially be more ways to do this, in ways that are not tied to react.
+In the future there may potentially be more ways to do this, in ways that are not tied to React.
 A design goal of the Utility APIs was to not have them directly tied to React.

 The indirection provided by Utility APIs also makes it straightforward to test